 The Kellogg Singers are open to both college and community members without audition, however previous singing experience is helpful.
 An effort is made to expose the members to “need to know works” from every style in the choral music repertoire.
 Music from Renaissance Madrigals to traditional African American Spirituals, from Baroque masterworks to music of living composers, and everything in between will be explored.
-Everyone is welcome in this ensemble which can be taken for personal enrichment (MUSI C105) or for academic credit (MUSI 105).
+Everyone is welcome in the ensemble, which can be taken for personal enrichment (MUSI C105) or for academic credit (MUSI 105).
 Visit the Kellogg Choirs’ blog site here.
 To access the full music area calendar, please click here:

-ATTENDANCE POLICY: Students are allowed 3 absences from class during the semester.
+Attendance Policy: Students are allowed three absences from class during the semester.
 No excuse is needed for these absences.
-After that, any unexcused absence takes 10% off the student’s final grade with the following exception: Any student missing 6 classes for any reason will be asked to withdraw.
-NO Absence is excused the week before or of a performance.
-Concert attendance is MANDATORY.
+After that, any unexcused absence takes 10% off the student’s final grade with the following exception: Any student missing six classes for any reason will be asked to withdraw.
+No absence is excused the week before or of a performance.
+Concert attendance is mandatory.
 An excused absence is one where the instructor has been contacted previously and approved it or a doctor’s excuse is provided.
 Lateness of any kind will take 5% off the student’s daily attendance points.
 The instructor will always endeavor to release class on time.